(Photo by Jamie McPherson/Silverback/Netflix)

 Commitment: 5 hours (6 episodes, around 50 minutes each)

 What it is: Even before they made Planet Earth, in 2001 the BBC released the first Blue Planet, yet another nature documentary series narrated by Attenborough.
 The original won two Emmys for its cinematography and music composition.
-This follow-up series was released in the U.S. just last year — Attenborough returned, and won the series another Emmy for his narration to boot.
+This follow-up series was released in the U.S. in 2018 — Attenborough returned, and won the series another Emmy for his narration to boot.
 Both iterations in the series provide intimate, breathtaking looks at the undersea world with particular focus on its occupants (from seahorses to squids and whales) and the environmental issues that threaten them.

 Critics Consensus: Blue Planet II‘s hypnotic beauty is complemented by intense ethical musing, contrasting the micro and the macro in a humbling exploration of humanity’s relationship with the ground it stands on.